 In indoor spaces with limited ventilation, some cleaning methods can exacerbate indoor air quality.
 For example, vacuuming the largest filter in a commercial space, the carpet, without a HEPA filter means you’re stirring up dust without capturing it.
 The dust kicked into the air has nowhere to go.
 So, particles move out of the carpet and into the air, only to settle back into the carpet again--a cycle repeated when carpets are vacuumed without a HEPA filter.
 Rather than solving the problem, indoor air quality worsens and makes building occupants feel sick and uncomfortable.

 Vacuuming doesn’t have to be an exercise in futility, however.
 Choose a commercial vacuum cleaner with a HEPA filter that can clean carpets daily and keep indoor contaminants at bay.
-For example, an autonomous vacuum cleaning robot like Whiz from SoftBank Robotics makes it easier to thoroughly clean carpets and remove 99.97% of airborne particles that contribute to indoor pollution.
+For example, a commercial robot vacuum like Whiz from SoftBank Robotics makes it easier to thoroughly clean carpets and remove 99.97% of airborne particles that contribute to indoor pollution.

 4. Humidity Levels That are Too High or Too Low Increase Risk of Illness